DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Image::Pixel::ExpandTensor()`.

+- TIFF files can now be read and written using ZSTD compression, if configured during build, using the *zstd* library on the system (i.e. is not part of the DIPlib source distribution, and is not enabled by default).

 ### Changed functionality

 - The `"label"` color map produced by `dip::ColorMapLut()` and used by `dip::ApplyColorMap()` now has 60 unique colors,